Data and facts

 1910 23–25 June: the university celebrates its 450th anniversary.

-1918 Founding of the student body as an official representative body
+1918 Founding of the Student Union as an official representative body

 1919 Founding of the Volkshochschule, an institution affiliated with the university and dedicated to educating adults from the general population